Ford Puma ST Review & Prices

 There is no compromise to the boot space of the Puma ST when compared to the standard Puma.
 It still has a surprisingly large luggage space for the car’s size, with a 456-litre capacity.

-At first glance there is nothing special about the Puma’s boot – it’s well-shaped, there’s some hooks and tie-down points and an adjustable boot floor.
+At first glance there is nothing special about the Puma’s boot – it’s well-shaped, there are some hooks and tie-down points and an adjustable boot floor.
 But it’s what’s under that boot floor that’s pretty unique.

 Every Puma gets what’s known as a ‘Megabox’; a deep, rubberised storage area that can be drained to below the car.
 The idea is that you could, for example, fill it with ice and store drinks, or chuck muddy boots inside and hose it down afterwards.
 It’s a really neat touch.

-The competition don’t have anything quite so quirky, and as a result it’s only the Cupra Formentor that can get close to the Puma’s boot capacity at 450 litres.
-The Volkswagen T-Roc R isn’t miles off at 392 litres, but the Hyundai Kona N is the least practical option at 361 litres.
+The competition doesn't have anything quite so quirky, and as a result it’s only the more expensive (and larger) Cupra Formentor that can compare to the Puma’s boot capacity at 450 litres.
+The Volkswagen Polo GTI can’t come near the Puma, with only 305 litres of space in the back.

 Interior style, infotainment and accessories